The Pros & Cons of Low-Code/No-Code

-As part of Solutions Review’s Expert Insights Series—a collection of contributed articles written by industry experts in enterprise software categories—Irina Lunin, the Vice President of Research & Development at Blueprint Software Systems, outlines some of the pros and cons of low-code/no-code technologies.
+As part of Solutions Review’s Contributed Content Series—a collection of articles written by industry thought leaders in maturing software categories—Irina Lunin, the Vice President of Research & Development at Blueprint Software Systems, outlines some of the pros and cons of low-code/no-code technologies.

 The United States is facing an IT crisis.
 According to Linux Academy, two-thirds of employers now say they cannot find qualified candidates to fill their open IT positions.
 Forrester predicts that U.S. businesses will face a deficit of over half a million software developers by 2024.
 All of this comes when the demand for application development has never been higher.